 About Us

-Ellis started Ellis Tanner Trading Company on a cold windy day in March 1967 at a small store south of the present location.
-He is thanks everyone for doing business with us.
-New and long time customers are very important to him.
+Ellis started Ellis Tanner Trading Company on a cold windy day in March 1967 at a small store south of the present location in Gallup, NM.

-Ellis Tanner is a fourth generation trader and very proud to live and work within the Four Scared Mountains his whole life.
-Ellis Tanner grew up learning the trading business from his family by watching and helping his family with with the Native American people.
+Ellis Tanner grew up learning the trading business from his family by watching and helping his family with the Native American people.
+He is a fourth generation trader and very proud to live and work within the Four Scared Mountains his whole life.

 The Navajos have honored Ellis Tanner with the name "Aye'hee' Yazzie" which means "Little In-law."
 In the Navajo way "Little In-law" is a great honor and great responsibility that Ellis Tanner takes very seriously.
 He works very hard to do what he can to help his "in-Laws" and to carry the Tanner tradition.
 Over the years he has built a good reputation of being a fair and honest businessman.